 - 1 cup milk of choice (I used unsweetened almond milk)

-- 1 frozen ripe banana cut into chunks
+- 1 large ripe banana cut into chunks

 - 1/4 cup plain Greek yogurt

-- 1 tbsp hemp seeds (or sub in chia seeds)
+- 1 tbsp hemp hearts (or sub in chia seeds)

 - 1/4 cup quick oats optional